grillp/thethingwiththestuff/README.md

 Details
 -------

-The main component of the solution is the PointOfSaleTerminal class.
+The main component of the solution is the `PointOfSaleTerminal` class.

-To initialise the prices of the PointOfSaleTerminal, you should call the `set_pricing` method.
+To initialise the `PointOfSaleTerminal` prices, you call the `set_pricing` method.

 `set_pricing` takes a single parameter which descibes the prices (or price points) for each item.
 A price point consists of a name, price and quantity.